LosKeeper/network-analyzer/README.md

 - [ ] All verbose modes.
 - [ ] Correct the bug with pcap_live_open.
 - [ ] Another IPV6 packet.
+- [x] Correct buffer stdout for smtp and telnet.